 If you choose to provide CIU with PII on our website by completing a web form or sending us an email, we will use that information to help us provide you with the information or service you have requested or to respond to your message.
 The information we may receive varies based on what you do when you are visiting our site.

 We collect and temporarily store certain information about your visit for use in site management and security purposes only.
-We collect and analyse this information because it helps us to better design our website to suit your needs.
+We collect and analyze this information because it helps us to better design our website to suit your needs.
 We may also automatically collect information about the web content you view in the event of a known security or virus threat.
 This information includes:

 - The Internet domain from which you access our website (for example, “yourfirmname.com”, or “yourgroup.org”);